samtay/so-hs/README.md

    used) and we parse out any known URLs from google search and perform multiple stack exchange requests to each site (this is a nice to have and results in possibly too many API requests)
+2. Investigate whether GADTs / TypeFamilies can solve my problem with Text vs Site representation in the Options datatype